April 11th – 18th 2026

 12.1 The starting line for both classes will connect between an orange flag displayed on the RC boat and a mark in the vicinity of Government Marker 55.

 12.2 Once the RC boat is on station at the start line, each boat shall check in with the Race Committee prior to the warning signal of the first class by sailing past the stern of the RC boat and hailing its boat name.
-Alternatively, boats may hail the RC boat on HF 78A for this purpose.
+Alternatively, boats may hail the RC boat on VHF 78A for this purpose.
 Boats failing to check in may be scored DNC.

-12.4 Start Sequence – The start order will be Class 1 followed by Class 2 if there is one.
+12.3 Start Sequence – The start order will be Class 1 followed by Class 2 if there is one.
+Races will be started using RRS Rule 26:

-~6 minutes before the start | Attention Signal | Series of Horn Sounds |
+| ~6 minutes before the start | Attention Signal | Series of Horn Sounds |

-5 minutes before the start | Class Flag Raised | Horn |
+| 5 minutes before the start | Class Flag Raised | Horn |

-4 minutes before the start | Preparatory Signal | Horn |
+| 4 minutes before the start | Preparatory Signal | Horn |

-1 minute before the start | Prep Flag Removed | Long Horn |
+| 1 minute before the start | Prep Flag Removed | Horn |

-0 time The Start | Class Flag Removed | Horn |
+| 0 time The Start | Class Flag Removed | Horn |

-12.5.3 Boats that have not started within 10 minutes of their class start may be scored DNS.
+12.5 Boats that have not started within 10 minutes of their class start may be scored DNS.

 13. THE FINISHES